One of the top questions you might ask during your dentures research is “what are implant dentures?” Are they worth the hype?

 Locator: A locator is a feature attached to the dental implant that allows it to emerge from the gum tissue and attach to the denture.

 Mini Implants: Mini dental implants are just like regular implants, only smaller.
-They are sometimes used for implant-retained dentures.
+Dentists can use mini implants in some cases for implant-retained dentures.

 Prosthesis: This is a general term for components intended to replace a body part, such as a denture.

 Types of Dentures:

 The denture replaces the teeth and mimics the gums.
 There are several types of dentures including the following.